rmcanany/SolidEdgeHousekeeper/README.md

 If any errors are found, a text file will be written to the input folder.
 It will identify each error and the file in which it occurred.
 When processing is complete, a message box will give you the file name.

 The first time you use the program, you need to supply some user-specific information.
 This includes the location of your templates, material table, and the like.
-These are accessed on the Options Tab.
+These are accessed on the Configuration Tab.

 ## CAVEATS
 Since the program can process a large number of files in a short amount of time, it can be very taxing on Solid Edge.
 To maintain a clean environment, the program restarts Solid Edge periodically.
 This is by design and does not necessarily indicate a problem.